Confidential screening consultation — Book now or call 087 001 0733

 Do I Qualify

-If your estate was sequestrated in South Africa — whether you applied for voluntary surrender or your estate was sequestrated on the application of a creditor — you do not have to remain insolvent indefinitely.
-The Insolvency Act 24 of 1936 provides a formal court-based route out: a rehabilitation application brought in the High Court under section 124.
+If your estate was sequestrated in South Africa — whether by voluntary surrender or on a creditor’s application — you do not have to remain insolvent indefinitely.
+The Insolvency Act 24 of 1936 provides a formal court-based route out: a rehabilitation application brought in the High Court under section 124, or in some cases automatic rehabilitation under section 127A.

 This page sets out, in plain language, who qualifies, when, and on what basis.
 It is general information, not legal advice on your specific matter.